Conditions

 What is IBS (Irritable Bowel Syndrome)?

 IBS symptoms usually occur when you consume certain foods, incur stress, or other life issues.
-IBS is a condition that needs to be managed long term.
+IBS is a condition that needs to be managed in the long term.

 There are several symptoms of IBS that can vary greatly from person to person.
-Ultimately, it depends on how your body responds to the food you eat or stress.
+Ultimately, it depends on how your body responds to food or stress.

 The symptoms of IBS include: